THE BATTLE OF ALGIERS

 The film mainly concentrates on this period although it also contains some footage relating to before and after.

-The two main protagonists are Ali la Pointe (a real person) who was one of the commanders of the FLN, the main nationalist party, and Colonel Mathieu who was a fictionalised composite of several French counterinsurgency officers.
+The two main protagonists are Ali la Pointe (a real person) who was one of the commanders of the FLN, the main nationalist party, and Colonel Mathieu who is a fictionalised composite of several actual French counterinsurgency officers.

-Mathieu is played by the only professional actor in the film, Jean Martin, I guess because there are a quite a few scenes of him addressing his men.
-Also relevant may be that Martin had publicly objected to the French government's use of torture in the Algerian War.
+Mathieu is played by the only professional actor in the film, Jean Martin, who in real life had publicly objected to the French government's use of torture in the Algerian War.

 La Pointe is played by an Algerian, Brahim Hadjadj, who has a haunting face and presence.